zdharma-continuum/zinit/docs/INTRODUCTION.md

 displaying each prompt**.
 Turbo with the empty `wait` ice will postpone the loading `1` ms after that, so `precmd` will not be called at that first prompt.
-This makes autosuggestions inactive at the first prompt. **However** the given `atload` Ice-mod fixes this, it calls the same function that `precmd` would, right after loading autosuggestions, resulting in exactly the same behavior of the plugin.
+This makes autosuggestions inactive at the first prompt. **However** the given `atload` ice-mod fixes this, it calls the same function that `precmd` would, right after loading autosuggestions, resulting in exactly the same behavior of the plugin.